Open letter to a person

 The description says a lot about how staff selection in Germany actually works:

-"There were four men and a woman at the table.
-She was the Equal Opportunity Officer and looked at me with a smile.
+“There were four men and one woman at the table.
+She was the equal opportunities officer and looked at me with a smile.
 I shook your hand and introduced myself ...
 Everyone took notes.
-Nobody asked more about my family, or about our life model. "
+Nobody asked any more about my family or our way of life. ”